 My husband and I visited Charlotte in the spring of 2005 and it was love at first sight.
 After living our whole lives in Southern California we came home and told our kids, our friends, and family that we were moving.
 Fortunately, our kids were up for the adventure and both sets of grandparents followed us.
 We enjoy going back to visit our friends and family in California but we are so happy to be living in Charlotte.

 My Charlotte Favorites

-- It is absolutely lovely with all the trees and lush landscape.
+- Charlotte is absolutely lovely with all the trees and lush landscape.
 It seems like everything has been sprayed with Miracle Grow here.
 Sometimes I think it is like living in the Garden of Eden, especially in the spring.

 - The seasons are amazing!
 The beauty of fall lasts through Thanksgiving.
 Spring starts in mid-March and it is a glorious unveiling of new blooming trees and flowers each day.
 Summer is gorgeous with warm evenings, fireflies and the sound of Cicadas.
 Winter is my least favorite but it is mild and bearable with a unique beauty of its own.
 Occasionally, it gets into the 70’s which is nice.
-And once in awhile, we will get some snow.
+And once in a while, we will get some snow.
 When that happens the whole city shuts down but it is fun having “stay at home snow days.”

 - It has everything that a big city has to offer without being overwhelming.